The H.E.S.S. Gravitational Wave Rapid Follow-up Program: Discussion and conclusion

 \section{Discussion and conclusion}

 The H.E.S.S.
 GW follow-up program was successfully implemented and tested during O2 and O3 and it will continue to allow automatic follow-up in the VHE $\gamma$-ray domain of the most promising GW events accessible from the southern hemisphere in the upcoming observing runs.
 The implemented 3D strategies for deriving the follow-up observation schedules relying on targeting local galaxies have proven their efficiency in the successful coverage of the GW170817 electromagnetic counterpart before its discovery in optical observations.
 2D strategies are better adapted for the scheduling of the remaining 5 GW events observed by H.E.S.S. during O2 and O3.
 This is driven by the large distance of these GW events and the lack of completeness of currently available galaxy catalogs.
 GW170817 remains the only GW events with an identified EM counterpart.
 H.E.S.S. coverage of the observed events is higher than 50\% in most cases and reaches 70\% in the case of S200224ca assuming a conservative FoV radius.
 While the follow-up schedule has been derived based on the low latency and preliminary GW localisations, the pointing pattern used for the H.E.S.S. observations combined with a relatively large FoV are robust against changes in the GW event reconstructions and thus allowing to cover significant portions of the final, offline reconstructed GW localisation uncertainty regions.
-Analysis results will be published in a forthcoming publication.
+The expected H.E.S.S. sensitivity from one standard observation run is of the order of a few $10^{-12}$ erg cm$^{-2}$ s$^{-1}$~\citep{GW170817_HESS} in the VHE domain ranging from 100s of GeVs to TeV energies.
+Analysis results will be published in a forthcoming publication~\citep{hessResultsPaper}.

 We have also optimised the capabilities of the GW follow-up plugin within the H.E.S.S.
 ToO alert system for reaction speed and will thus be able to fully benefit from ongoing efforts by LVC to provide automated alerts with even shorter latency than the {\it preliminary} alerts emitted during O3.
 For exceptional CBC events with a high signal-to-noise ratio, it may be possible for GW detectors to detect the event already during the inspiral phase before the merger itself and issue a pre-merger alert~\citep{earlyWarning}.
 These \textit{early warnings} are particularly beneficial in the search for GRB-like counterparts from BNS mergers in VHE domain with IACTs as observations during the prompt or early afterglow phase promise a rich dataset possibly shedding light on the central engine driving the VHE emission.
 The H.E.S.S. estimated prompt reaction time to the most promising GW events was less than 1 minute for the O3 period with a total maximum latency of 2 minutes between the reception of the alert and the beginning of data taking.
 Further time saving measures are currently being implemented.
 They include loading the galaxy catalog at the beginning of each night to save the time required by that step and general optimisation and parallelisation of the scheduling framework.
 On the other hand, recent detections of VHE emission from (long) GRBs by both the H.E.S.S.~\citep{GRB180720B, GRB190829A_HESS} and MAGIC~\citep{GRB190114C} IACTs provide significant insights in the duration of the VHE emission of these events.
 Assuming that the flux decay in the afterglow of short GRBs caused by BNS mergers follows a similar behaviour, we may be able to detect the associated VHE emission over several hours or even days with current and future IACTs.
 The H.E.S.S. follow-up strategy of GW events will be adapted accordingly in preparation of the upcoming observation run O4.